AWWA ACE Competitions - Rules and Regulations

 SAFETY & CONDUCT

-70. Unsportsmanlike behavior will not be tolerated and could result in individuals or teams being disqualified from the competition.
+43. Unsportsmanlike behavior will not be tolerated and could result in individuals or teams being disqualified from the competition.
 Judges, Competitors, and/or volunteers may not use, possess, or be under the influence of alcohol and/or illegal substances while performing duties related to the competition.
-Violations of this will be determined at the discretion of AWWA Staff and the Pipe Tapping Competition Subcommittee Chair.
+Violations of this will be determined at the discretion of AWWA Staff and the Hydrant Hysteria Competition Subcommittee Chair.

-72. Safety equipment will be required to be provided by each competitor.
+45. Safety equipment will be required to be provided by each team member.
 Teams without proper personal protective equipment as described below will not be allowed to compete until they have obtained the proper personal protective equipment in a reasonable amount of time during the competition.
-The safety equipment required of each competitor shall be:
+The safety equipment required of each team member shall be:

-- Head protection for ALL team members (includes the coach) shall be worn during the event.
+- Head protection for both team members shall be worn during the event.
 The head protection (hard hats) shall conform to the American National Standard Safety Requirements for Industrial Head Protection (ANSI Z89.1-2014).
-If a hard hat falls or is knocked off of a team member, the hat must be replaced on the team members head as soon as possible or a safety violation will be imposed.
-Head protection must be worn in accordance with manufacturer’s recommendation and is not to be worn backwards.
+If a hard hat falls or is knocked off a team member, the hat must be replaced on the team member’s head as soon as possible or a safety violation will be imposed.
+Head protection must be worn in accordance with the manufacturer’s recommendations and is not to be worn backwards.

-- Eye protection (Glasses or Goggles) are required to be worn by ALL team members (including the coach) during the pipe tapping contest.
+- Eye protection (Glasses or Goggles) are required to be worn by both team members during the hydrant competition.
 Eye protection must conform to the American National Standard for Occupational and Education Eye and Face Protection (ANSI Z87.1-2015).

-- Gloves are required to be worn by all three team members.
-The coach is exempt while performing coaching duties.
+- Gloves are required to be worn by both team members.
 Gloves shall be full-fingered and suitable for construction related tasks.
 Lab type gloves, such as latex material, and gloves without complete fingers are not acceptable for the competition.
 Sport gloves with full fingers are allowed.

-- Foot Protection shall be required to be worn by ALL team members (includes the coach) and shall conform to the ASTM F243-17 - Standard Specification for Performance Requirements for Protective (Safety) Toe Cap Footwear (incorporates ANSI Z41.1 by reference).
+- Foot Protection shall be required to be worn by both team members (men and women) and shall conform to the ASTM F243-17 - Standard Specification for Performance Requirements for Protective (Safety) Toe Cap Footwear (incorporates ANSI Z41.1 by reference).
 Sneakers and dress shoes that meet this standard are also allowed.

-Long or short sleeved shirts and long-legged trousers are required to be worn by all three workers during the event.
+Long or short sleeved shirts and long-legged trousers are required to be worn by all members of the team during the event.
 No tanks or cutoff shirts, and no shorts are allowed.

 No personal bags will be allowed on the floor.